-The University of North Dakota Family Nurse Practitioner Clinical Track prepares the student for advanced practice in family primary care nursing.
+The University of North Dakota Family Nurse Practitioner Track prepares the student for advanced practice nursing in family/primary care.
 The course of study is five semesters which includes one six-week summer session.
-The curriculum has 57-59 required credits with 680 practicum hours.
+The curriculum has 57-59 required credits with a minimum of 680 practicum hours.
 Enrollment is limited.
 Completed applications must be submitted by January 15 for fall admission.
 A successful interview by the Admissions Committee is a part of the admission process.

 The program utilizes a clinical preceptorship model to provide the FNP student the opportunity to obtain extended clinical experiences in a primary care setting.
 The preceptorship bridges theory and actual practice and allows the student to try new skills and develop the nurse practitioner role.
 Students are provided the opportunity to socialize into the nurse practitioner role by becoming a health care team member with the preceptor providing guidance as a role model, mentor, and resource person.

 Preceptorships provide the clinical experience for three practicums during the course of study.
 The first practicum focuses on interviewing and health assessment skills.
 This is a six-week practicum of approximately 32 clinical hours per week (180 total hours minimum).
-The second and third practicums focus on acute, emergent, and chronic conditions, interviewing, health assessment, diagnosis, pharmocologic Intervention, and patient education with each practicum lasting 13 weeks (225 clinical hours).
-Students participate in one intense week on campus each semesters.
+The second and third practicums focus on acute, emergent, and chronic conditions, as well as interviewing, health assessment, diagnosis, pharmocologic intervention, and patient education.
+Each practicum lasts 13 weeks (225 clinical hours minimum).
+Students participate in a one-week intensive on campus each semester.

 The FNP Track objectives build upon the graduate nursing program outcomes by expecting that the student will: